 Aesthetically put, visually pleasing, this song is about S E L F L O V E.

-As you watched the video, Sabrina was surrounded by many mirrors as she sung the lyrics to the song.
+As you watched the video, she was surrounded by many mirrors as she sung the lyrics to the song.

 A reflection of herself.

-This says a lot by saying/showing so little.
+This says a lot by saying, showing so little.

 Be good to yourself, love yourself.
 Don’t look to others to take care of your body and soul.